ToyotaInfoTech/RAMN/docs/hardware/microcontroller.rst

 The `boot patterns <https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf#page=24>`_ are different for STM32L4 (Pattern 6) and STM32L5 (Pattern 12)

 STM32L4 will start the embedded bootloader when the flash memory is unprogrammed.
 This means a freshly-made board can directly be programmed over USB, no matter the state of BOOT0.
 Therefore, we use R9 to pull the BOOT0 pin down, and R8 is not populated.
 On the first connection, ECU A will start in DFU mode and be ready for programming over USB.
 Once ECU A is programmed, and because BOOT0 is pulled down, the board will launch the programmed firmware from the next reboot.

 STM32L5 will **NOT** start the embedded bootloader even if the flash memory is unprogrammed.
 To ensure a fresh board can be programmed over USB, we therefore need to use R8 to pull the BOOT0 pin up and force the ECU to start in DFU bootloader.
 R9 is left unpopulated.
 This means that ECU A will **always** start in STM32 bootloader mode, until the option bytes are overwritten with new values forcing another boot process.

-Finally, the BOOT0 pin of ECU A can be accessed externally through a test pad next to the USB port.
-It can be used to change the boot mode temporary at any time.
+The BOOT0 pin of ECU A can be accessed externally through a test pad next to the USB port.
+However, the BOOT0 pin is ignored by ECU A once a valid firmware has been flashed.

 .. figure:: img/boot0_testpad.png